What is GlycoFlex 3?

-There are no known side effects of this product when it is fed correctly, presuming that your pet does not have an allergy to shellfish compounds.
+This product has no known side effects when fed correctly, presuming that your pet does not have an allergy to shellfish compounds.
 If your dog’s digestion tends to be sensitive, VetriScience recommends using the tablet formulation rather than the chewable treat formulation.

 For the first 4-6 weeks of use, give dogs up to 30 pounds 1/2 tablet daily, 31-60 pounds 1 tablet daily, 61-100 pounds 2 tablets daily, and 101 pounds or higher, 2 and 1/2 tablets daily.
 After this first 4-6 weeks, halve that – so a 50-pound dog would go from one tablet daily to 1/2 tablet daily.
 For a small dog, feed 1/2 tablet every other day.

 If you choose the soft chew formulation, each chew is equivalent to one-half tablet.
 For example, a 70-pound dog would be given four chews daily for the first 4-6 weeks, then two chews daily.

 If you are feeding more than one tablet’s worth (two chews) daily, the manufacturer recommends dividing it into two doses, one in the morning and the other in the evening.

 Read Next – Animigo

 VetriScience’s website presents GlycoFlex 3 in a very detailed light, and it is available from many reputable retailers.
 However, they do not provide much scientific backing for their claims, some of which are very precise (“increasing hind leg strength by up to 41% in 4 weeks”), which makes complete trust difficult.

 There are many pet supplements on the market today, so be sure to research thoroughly before you make a commitment with your hard-earned money.